rfaridi/testGit/README.md

 # Testing Git

-This repo is mainly used for testing and learning git
+This repo is mainly used for testing and learning git.
+Let's make some changes.